apexDev37/Vue-TaskTracker/README.md

 This will execute the `vue-cli-service serve` command defined under `serve` in the [package.json](./package.json) file.

-> ⚠ You'll need to start the backend server in order for Vue to fetch application data via an api interface.
+> ⚠ You'll need to start the backend server for Vue to fetch application data via an api interface.
 See details in the [Database](#database) section.

 ## Database
 The lightweight [JSON Server] was used as quick and easy solution to provide persistent storage for tasks.
 JSON Server acts a quick back-end for prototyping and mocking.
 Data can be viewed and easily modified in JSON format, exposed through an API.
 See, [taskDB.json](./taskDB.json) to view app data.
 Access the mock backend server on the defined port: http://localhost:5000/tasks
 You can run the backend server with the following command:

 - Run backend server